 The most effective in-store shopper behavior research in 2026 combines technology-enabled behavioral observation with AI-moderated depth interviews to capture both what shoppers do and why they do it.
-This integrated approach resolves the historic trade-off between behavioral precision and motivational depth, giving retail and CPG teams actionable insight at speed.
+This integrated approach resolves the historic trade-off between behavioral precision and motivational depth, giving retail and CPG teams actionable insight at speed — and the right shopper insights methodology selection has become more consequential than method development itself.

 The method’s strengths are real.
 Observation captures natural behavior without the distortion of self-reporting.
 Shoppers do not always know or accurately describe their own behavior, and observation bypasses this limitation entirely.
 A shopper who claims to spend five minutes evaluating cereal options may actually decide in fifteen seconds.
 Observation records the reality.